Meghan Markle & Prince Harry’s Rumored Baby Names Revealed

 Meghan Markle and Prince Harry are eagerly awaiting the arrival of their first child.
-The Royal Baby is due to be born any day now, and fans are dying to know if the little one is a boy or a girl, and what his or her name will be.
+The royal baby is due to be born any day now, and fans are dying to know if the little one is a boy or a girl — and what his or her name will be.

 According to Cheat Sheet, fans believe that Meghan Markle and Prince Harry’s baby will have a very special name.
-Rumors have been swirling that the little one is a baby girl, and that when she’s born she’ll be given a name fit for a princess.
+Rumors have been swirling that the little one is a baby girl, and that when she’s born, she’ll be given a name fit for a princess.

-Names such as Diana, after Harry’s beloved mother have been mentioned, as well as Elizabeth, after the reigning Queen and Harry’s grandmother, Elizabeth II.
-However, another name that could be at the top of the Duke and Duchess’ list is Victoria.
+Names such as Diana, after Harry’s beloved mother, have been mentioned — as has Elizabeth, after the reigning queen and Harry’s grandmother, Elizabeth II.
+However, another name that could be at the top of the duke and duchess’ list is Victoria.

 Victoria is also a royal name, as Queen Victoria was one of the most iconic female leaders in history.
 She ruled from 1837 to 1876.

-Markle is known for being a feminist, and if she does give birth to a little girl it seems likely that she will want a strong and powerful name for her daughter to carry with her throughout her life.
+Markle is known for being a feminist, and if she does give birth to a little girl, it seems likely that she will want a strong and powerful name for her daughter to carry with her throughout her life.

 However, another option would be the name Mary, which is not only a royal family name, but also a combination of Meghan and Harry’s first names.